aulia-khairunnisa/hotel-reservation-data-management/README.md

 ![Hotel Reservation Log](Reservation_Log.png)

 ## 📁 Repository Structure
-*   `Hotel_Pavilion_Ruyi_Management.xlsx` - The dynamic workbook containing database logs, master records, and automation formulas.
+*   `Hotel Reservation Management System.xlsx` - The dynamic workbook containing database logs, master records, and automation formulas.
 *   `README.md` - Complete portfolio documentation.

 ## 🚀 How to Use This Project
 1. Clone or download this repository.
-2. Open `Hotel_Pavilion_Ruyi_Management.xlsx` using Microsoft Excel (2019 or newer recommended).
+2. Open `Hotel Reservation Management System.xlsx` using Microsoft Excel (2019 or newer recommended).
 3. Inspect the automated columns to explore the syntax construction of the nested `INDEX-MATCH` and `MID` conditional algorithms.

 ## 💬 Let's Connect!
 I am actively seeking Data Analyst opportunities where I can bridge the gap between complex data pipelines and corporate strategy.